NBC Connecticut

 Video

-A Closer Look at Trump Preparing to Take Office
+'Late Night': A Closer Look at 'Trump's Lies'

 Video